-In addition to the educational aspects of the Academy, Huish Episcopi Academy aims to share its recreation and leisure facilities with the local community by managing the Leisure Centre facilities on the Academy site.
+In addition to the educational aspects of the Academy, Huish Episcopi Academy aims to share its recreation and leisure facilities with the local community.
+From September 2021, the Leisure Centre facilities on the Academy site are being managed by Lifestyle Fitness.
 In setting the objectives and planning the activities, the Directors have given careful consideration to the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.